Phil Bickford: San Francisco Giants

-Bickford signed with the Giants for $2,333,800 and was assigned to the AZL Giants, where he spent the whole season, pitching to a 0–1 record and 2.01 ERA in ten games started.
+The San Francisco Giants selected Bickford with the 18th overall pick in the 2015 draft.
+Bickford signed with the Giants for $2,333,800 and was assigned to the rookie-level Arizona League Giants, where he spent the whole season, pitching to a 0–1 record and 2.01 ERA in ten games started.
 He began the 2016 season with the Augusta GreenJackets and was promoted to the San Jose Giants in June.

 Milwaukee Brewers

 On August 1, 2016, the Giants traded Bickford and Andrew Susac to the Milwaukee Brewers for Will Smith.
 Milwaukee assigned him to the Brevard County Manatees where he finished the season.
 In 23 total games (22 started) between Augusta, San Jose and Brevard County, Bickford posted a 7–7 record and 2.93 ERA as well as striking out 135 batters in 120 combined innings between the three clubs.
-He pitched only 17 innings in 2017 (with the AZL Brewers) due to a 50-game suspension for testing positive for banned substances and a broken hand.
+He pitched only 17 innings in 2017 (with the rookie-level Arizona League Brewers) due to a 50-game suspension for testing positive for banned substances and a broken hand.
 Bickford spent 2018 and 2019 with the Advanced Single-A Carolina Mudcats.
 Over 21 games in 2018 he carried a 4.60 ERA and turned it into a 2.48 ERA over 20 games in 2019.

 On September 1, 2020, Bickford was selected to the major leagues for the first time and made his MLB debut that night.

 On April 28, 2021, Bickford was designated for assignment to clear roster space for the recently selected Zack Godley.
 He had allowed two earned runs in one inning of work up to that point in the year.

 Los Angeles Dodgers

 On May 3, 2021, Bickford was claimed off waivers by the Los Angeles Dodgers.
 On June 10, Bickford picked up his first career save against the Pittsburgh Pirates.
 On July 25, Bickford recorded his first career MLB win against the Colorado Rockies.
 He pitched in 56 games for the Dodgers in 2021, posting a 4–2 record with a 2.50 ERA and 59 strikeouts in 50 1/3 innings.
-Bickford pitched in three games in each of the 2021 NLDS and 2021 NLCS, he allowed four hits but no runs in six total innings.
+Bickford pitched in three games in each of the 2021 NLDS and 2021 NLCS, in which he allowed just four hits in six total innings of shutout ball.

 During the 2022 season, Bickford pitched in 60 games for the Dodgers, with a 2–1 record and 4.72 ERA.
 On September 23, Albert Pujols hit his 700th career home run off of him.
+Bickford pitched 42 innings over 36 games for the Dodgers in 2023, with a 2–3 record and 5.14 ERA.
+He was designated for assignment on July 29, 2023.